Mitaka

 Jupiter Saturn

-To explore the outer reaches of the solar system, keep zooming out from any planet.
+To explore the outer reaches of the Solar System, keep zooming out from any planet.

 Orbits of Jupiter and Saturn

-The Oort cloud and nearby stars
+The Oort cloud

 Stars in the solar neighborhood

-A model of what our galaxy would look like from the outside
+A model of what our Galaxy would look like from the outside

 Continue zooming out, and the Milky Way turns into a point among many other points.